navillasa/storj-miniproxy/README.md

   * [dotenv](https://github.com/motdotla/dotenv)

 ## Instructions
-You will need the CLI included with [libstorj](https://github.com/Storj/libstorj).
 After setting up a local bridge server (instructions below) using either storj-integration or storj-sdk, use `npm install` then `npm start`.
 Then you can check `http://localhost:7000` to see if the app's index page is there.